ThijsSchouten/tutorial_lfltnodepost/README.md

 #### Templating

 Usually a website consists of many different pages.
-Almost all of these pages show the same header, navigation, footer, advertisements etc. Although possible, it might occur that it would be a waste of time to copy-paste these reusable elements for every page.
+Almost all of these pages show the same header, navigation, footer, etc. Although possible, it might occur that it would be a waste of time to copy-paste these reusable elements for every page.
 This is where templating engines come into play.
 There are many templating engines and as Express uses 'jade' as default, we will do so as well.

 In the app/views folder, we find three files: error.jade, index.jade and layout.jade.
 As you could guess, layout.jade is where we will find the basic layout.
 Error and index.jade are custom pages which will be rendered 'inside' the layout page.

 In our previous example we 'told the router' [Xyz] to send text to our webpage.
 This is a little different from rendering a new page.
-Create a new page with the following content:
+Create a new file called map.jade with the following content:

 ```sh
 extends layout